mohitpai/journey-optimizer.en/help/using/web/web-report.md

 topic: Content Management
 role: User
 level: Beginner
+hide: yes
+hidefromtoc: yes

 ---

 # Web report {#web-report}

 The Web report is available in the Campaign report.

+>[!NOTE]
+>
+>The web channel feature is currently available as a beta to select users only.

 The Campaign report page will be displayed with the following tabs: